Neopentene/Food-Detector/README.md

 The bearer authorization token in App.vue file inside src branch can be changed to your own bearer token.
 To get a bearer token register your account at https://www.logmeal.es/

+## Note
+- Service is unavailable due to expiration of plan
+- Provided authorization token must be changed in order to resume services based on your selected plan

 ## Project setup
 ```
 npm install